Game summaries provided by Philipstown Soccer Club

 Vikings goalie Patrick Shields stopped several shots while Ames Jannetta, Trey Murphy and Oliver Choi ably defended their territory.
 Finally, it was Darwin Saquipay who sent a well-struck free kick beyond the goalie’s reach before the final whistle signaled a victory for the Vikings.

 With the 4-2 comeback win, the Vikings are 4-2 and next host Newburgh Chavos Juventus on Sunday, Nov.
-11 at noon.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+11 at noon.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.